StefanoBelli/sysh/README.md

 #### notes

-calling sysh_getstatus won't affect status code
+calling sysh_getstatus won't affect status code.

-status code will be changed whenever sysh code calls (better saying "expands") ```msysh_internal_setstatus```
+status code will not be changed until ```msysh_internal_setstatus``` is expanded (some move instrs).
+T

-is MS32b is zero, it is user responsibility to remember if the last operation who might have affected the status code was sysh builtin code or a child process' exit code
+if MS32b is zero, it is user responsibility to remember if the last operation who might have affected the status code was sysh builtin code or a child process' exit code